Multiple Local and Global Bifurcations and Their Role in Quorum Sensing Dynamics: Bifurcation analysis in the 2D system

-A two-parameter continuation from the SN points in Fig.~\ref{Fig:4.5}(a) as parameters $e$ and $a$ are slowly varied reveals a cusp point (CP) and a Bogdanov--Takens point (BT); see Fig.~\ref{Fig:4.6}.
-In addition, a two-parameter continuation in Fig.~\ref{Fig:4.8} in terms of both $b$ and $e$ starting from the H point shows a Bogdanov--Takens bifurcation as the organising centre of the dynamics.
-Upon taking into account Proposition~\ref{originstability}, the parameter space of interest for $b$ and $e$ can be divided into the following regions: \begin{enumerate*}[label=(\roman*)] \item[{\bf (I)}] Unstable Origin and Stable Steady-State: there is a stable steady-state and the origin is unstable; for values of $b$ close to naught the positive steady-state is a stable node and is a stable focus for slightly larger values, which is a consequence of a transition from negative real eigenvalues to complex ones with negative real part. \item[{\bf (II)}] Oscillation Dynamics: The occurrence of positive stable periodic solutions shape synchronising dynamical features in the bacteria population; this feature suggests a coordinated communication among bacteria; \item[{\bf (III)}] Unstable Spiral, Saddle and Stable Node: there are three steady-states from which only one of them is stable.
-Moreover, notice that region {\bf III} is subdivided by a bold dashed curve of homoclinic bifurcation emerging from the BT point: Limit cycles exist on the left region (adjacent to {\bf II}); \item[{\bf (IV)}] Bistability: this region is composed of three steady-states: a stable node, a stable focus and a saddle. \end{enumerate*}
+{A two-parameter continuation is conducted following Fig.~\ref{Fig:4.5} to investigate how the bifurcations evolve with the simultaneous variation of both parameters.
+From the SN points in Fig.~\ref{Fig:4.5}(a) as parameters $e$ and $a$ are slowly varied reveals a cusp point (CP) and a Bogdanov--Takens point (BT); see Fig.~\ref{Fig:4.6}.
+Additionally, the two-parameter continuation with respect to both $b$ and $e$, starting from the H point, reveals a Bogdanov--Takens bifurcation as the organising centre of the dynamics, as shown in Fig.~\ref{Fig:4.8}}.
+Upon taking into account Proposition~\ref{originstability}, the parameter space of interest for $b$ and $e$ can be divided into the following regions: